Our Strategy for 2020 - 2025

-4.4 Further developing and engaging our people
+Objective 5 - Further develop and engage our people

-We want to be an organisation who is consistently described by its employees and volunteers as a great place to be and whose values are embodied in everything we do.
+We want to be an organisation which is consistently described by its employees and volunteers as a great place to be and whose values are embodied in everything we do.
 We aim to be an employer of choice in the social care sector.

 We will do this by:

-- Developing bespoke internal training suited to the needs of differing staff/volunteer groups and moving towards employee led training so we build our reputation as a learning organisation.
+- Developing bespoke internal training suited to the needs of differing staff/volunteer groups

-4.5 Securing Deafblind UK as a sustainable organisation
+Objective 6 - Secure Deafblind UK as a sustainable organisation